SaiCharanMahadevan/CalorieTrackerBot/README.md

 This directory contains template files for setting up your Google Sheet to work with the Calorie Tracker Bot:

-1. `template_sheet_schema.md` - Detailed documentation of the required Google Sheets structure, including:
+1. `docs/template_sheet_schema.md` - Detailed documentation of the required Google Sheets structure, including:
    - Column specifications and data types
    - Setup instructions
    - Configuration steps
    - Tips and troubleshooting

-2. `template_sheet.csv` - A CSV file that you can import into Google Sheets to quickly create a properly formatted sheet:
+2. `docs/template_sheet.csv` - A CSV file that you can import into Google Sheets to quickly create a properly formatted sheet:
    - Contains all required column headers
    - Includes an example row showing correct data formats
    - Can be imported directly into Google Sheets